World War 3 News: Why President Trump’s Strike In Syria Has So Many Concerned About Another World War

 “If there’s anything we should’ve learned from the wars in Iraq and Afghanistan, in which the lives of thousands of brave American men and women and hundreds of thousands of Iraqi and Afghan civilians have been lost and trillions of dollars spent, it’s that it’s easier to get into a war than get out of one.
 I’m deeply concerned that these strikes could lead to the United States once again being dragged back into the quagmire of long-term military engagement in the Middle East.
 If the last 15 years have shown anything, it’s that such engagements are disastrous for American security, for the American economy and for the American people.”

 The fears of World War 3 work both ways, however, and the fact that a minimum of 72 people, including children, were massacred in Syria after a chemical attack has led some to conclude that the United States needs to step in and try to stop Assad.
-President Trump explained that despite everything the international community has done so far, Assad still has not changed.
+President Trump explained that, despite everything the international community has done so far, Assad still has not changed.

 “Years of previous attempts at changing Assad’s behaviour have all failed and failed very dramatically.”

-Time Magazine report that Hillary Clinton also appears to believe that launching a strike against Syria and Assad was something that needed to be done in order to prevent Assad from inflicting further damage on his people.
+Time Magazine reported that Hillary Clinton also appears to believe that launching a strike against Syria and Assad was something that needed to be done in order to prevent Assad from inflicting further damage on his people.

 “I really believe that we should have and still should take out his air fields and prevent him from being able to use them to bomb innocent people and drop Sarin gas on them.”

-It is now being suggested that the United States will have a tense future relationship with Russia because of President Trump’s decision to launch an attack in Syria which only brings about more World War 3 fears.
+It is now being suggested that the United States will have a tense future relationship with Russia because of President Trump’s decision to launch an attack in Syria, which only brings about more World War 3 fears.
 The majority of lawmakers who are strongly pro-Kremlin are convinced that Trump’s decision will have dire consequence when it comes to the United States working with Russia in the future.

 Aside from Russia going public with their belief that Syria has never possessed chemical weapons, Iran has also called America’s cruise missile strike against Syria “destructive and dangerous.”
 Iran has said that firing weapons at Syria will only embolden terrorists and terrorism in general in Syria and make things worse in the Middle East.